Winning at poker isn’t all about proper fundamental strategy (although make no mistake - that helps a lot).

-The Why: Set-mining is effective because three of a kind is usually the best hand on the flop, and stands a good chance of being the best hand at showdown.
-Sets are also very well disguised so you’ll win big pots against premium pocket pairs, strong stop-pair and two-pair hands.
+The Why: Set-mining is effective because three of a kind is usually the best hand on the flop and stands a good chance of being the best hand at showdown.
+Sets are also very well disguised so you’ll win big pots against premium pocket pairs and strong top-pair and two-pair hands.

 The Where: Like most poker moves, set-mining works best when you’re in position.
 Look for early position opening raises and just call pre-flop with your small and medium pocket pairs.
 By taking advantage of your position you’ll be able to make more profitable decisions post-flop.

 The single most important concept you need to understand in order to set-mine effectively is “implied odds.”